ASTR 1230 (O'Connell) Lecture Notes

 The universal frame used for astronomical observations from Earth is

-sphere is a geometric construct on which to display the angular
+The celestial sphere is a geometric construct on which to display the

-centered on Earth.
-The main reference points on the sphere are the
+sphere centered on Earth.
+The main reference points on the

 projections of the Earth's poles and equator onto the